msurkhi-1106/chatbot-app/README.md

 ## Possible API Elements

-With a bot as complex as ours, there are a number of different functionalities that could be exposed or used to create our own API
+With a bot as complex as ours, there are a number of different functionalities that could be exposed or used to create our own API.

 1. Extract the synonyms function (found in util/trainer.py and src/agents/agent.py) to find the synonyms for a specific word, occupying a specific part of speech.
 2. Extract spellcheck.py to have a simple spellcheck function using Python's spellcheck library.